Nigerian Electricity Regulatory Commission: Structure of NERC

 The Board of Commission of NERC issues orders on electricity matters in Nigeria.
 It makes regulatory decisions and issues final licences to investors/operators.
 It also settles industrial disputes through its ADR mechanism in an open hearing.

 NERC is divided into seven Divisions: Office of the Chairman/CEO, Engineering, Standards and Safety Division, Finance and Management Services Division, Government and Consumer Affairs Division, Legal Licensing and Enforcement Division, Market Competition and Rates Division, and the Renewable Energy/Research and Development Division.

 Reform of electricity sector in Nigeria

 The Electric Power Sector Reform Act of 2005 established NERC's authority to impose mandatory reliability standards on the transmission system and to impose penalties on companies that manipulate the electricity markets.
 Since Independence from the UK, Nigeria has built 12 power plants.

 Nigeria produces as much electricity as North Dakota for 249 times more people, with blackouts 320 times per year per information from the World Bank.

-The EPSRAct of 2005 gave NERC additional responsibilities as outlined in NERC's Wide Important Goals.
+The EPSR Act of 2005 gave NERC additional responsibilities as outlined in NERC's Wide Important Goals.
 As part of that responsibility, NERC: